j-p-courneya/assignment_week4/README.md

 First load the x_test or x_train data

-each column of these data sets corresponds to a reading found in the features file. the features are used as the variable names for the test and training data, name the data frame.
+Each column of these data sets corresponds to a reading found in the features file. the features are used as the variable names for the test and training data, name the data frame.

 The train and test data sets have values corresponding to a specific subject ID and activity for that subject ID.
 The subject ID's and activities are found in other files and have to be added to the dataset being built.